Get new deals I come across here 🎁

 • Session randomly crashes without warning

 The firmware updates haven’t made any positive discernible differences.
 One such update, in September 2021, actually bricked my ring and made it completely unusable.
-It could be a coincidence, but the very same day I updated, my ring stopped working.
+It could be a coincidence, but the very same day I updated the firmware, my ring stopped working.

 Keep in mind that these things are generally bulletproof.
 No matter what troubleshooting steps Support suggested, nothing worked.
-When I asked if it could be a defect related to the firmware, they told me “no” and shipped me a new ring.
+When I asked if it could be a firmware-related defect, they told me “no” and shipped me a new ring.

 The V2 model has been around for nearly half a decade.
 Ample time to work out bugs and kinks.
-Hard to imagine that the brand-new generation will fare better.
+Luckily I haven’t experienced any major issues like this on the new Oura model, but it’s certainly possible.

 Poor Customer Service